ised-isde-canada/Buro/ReadMe.md

 8. If the process successfully extracted your app's source files they should now appear in the output folder you specified

-9. These source files can now be added to the [Buro repository](https://asbscr.ic.gc.ca/scm/projects/CMSCORS/repos/cms---office-reservation-application/browse)
+9. These source files can now be added to your repository

 ## PowerApps Source Files to MSAPP Flow: